 Internships and Employment

 We have a database of more than 300 companies within the Capital Region that use CAD and are potential internship and/or employment sites.
-Internship and employment opportunities are developed through informational interviews with students enrolled in the program, continued outreach to employers by program staff, referrals from graduates, and direct recruiting by companies via our program office at (518) 629-7584, or the Center for Careers and Employment at (518) 629-7326.
+Internship and employment opportunities are developed through informational interviews with students enrolled in the program, continued outreach to employers by program staff, referrals from graduates, and direct recruiting by companies via our program office at (518) 629-7584, or the Center for Careers and Transfer at (518) 629-7326.

 Join our List